What is Varicella (Chickenpox)?

 Contraindications: Varicella vaccine is a live, attenuated virus vaccine and as such it should not be given to people who are immune compromised, to pregnant women or those planning pregnancy.
 Pregnancy should be avoided for 28 days after vaccination.
-Vaccine should not be administered to individuals who have previously experienced a serious reaction to this vaccine, who are known to be hypersensitive to any of the vaccine components or who are unable to receive a live vaccine.
+The vaccine should not be administered to individuals who have previously experienced a serious reaction to this vaccine, who are known to be hypersensitive to any of the vaccine components or who are unable to receive a live vaccine.

 For children under 14 years, one varicella vaccine dose is routinely given at 18 months of age in combination with measles mumps and rubella antigens.
 A second dose is recommended to prevent break-through infections, however it is not funded.

 Level of protection